Buyers guide

 Start here

 Check affordability.
-Speak to a broker or lender for an Agreement in Principle before you begin serious viewings.
-This helps you offer quickly and shows sellers that you are proceedable and committed.
+Speak to a broker or lender for an Agreement in Principle before serious viewings.
+This helps you move quickly and shows sellers that you are prepared.

 Viewings

-• Ask about the sellers position.
-Timescales, chain status and any onward purchase can affect how quickly things progress.
+• Ask about the seller’s position.
+Their chain, timescale and onward purchase can affect how quickly things progress.

 • Understand the property history.
-Ask about improvements, warranties, planning permissions and service history for boilers or electrics.
+Ask about extensions, warranties, boiler servicing, electrics and any planning permissions.

 Offers

-Base your offer on local comparables, condition, demand and your own budget.
+Base your offer on comparable sales, condition, demand and your own budget.
 Include your buying position, preferred timescale and proof of funds or Agreement in Principle.
-If there is competition, be clear, responsive and realistic.
-Flexibility on dates or minor points can strengthen your offer without always increasing the price.

 Due diligence